sergiosja/AdventOfCode/2020/Day 5/README.md

 Part 1 is O(n log n), because you have to binary search through all the boarding passes.

-Part 2 is O(n), we just iterate from min to max and break when we find the missing number.
+Part 2 is O(n), we just iterate from min to max and eventually print the missing number.